ARC: Argument Representation and Coverage Analysis for Zero-Shot Long Document Summarization with Instruction Following LLMs: Abstract

 \section{Abstract}

-Integrating structured information has long improved the quality of abstractive summarization, particularly in retaining salient content.
-In this work, we focus on a specific form of structure: \textbf{argument roles}, which are crucial for summarizing documents in high-stakes domains such as law.
-We investigate whether instruction-tuned large language models (LLMs) adequately preserve this information.
-To this end, we introduce \textbf{\underline{A}}rgument \textbf{\underline{R}}epresentation \textbf{\underline{C}}overage (\texttt{ARC}), a framework for measuring how well LLM-generated summaries capture salient arguments.
-Using \texttt{ARC}, we analyze summaries produced by three open-weight LLMs in two domains where argument roles are central: \textit{long legal opinions} and \textit{scientific articles}.
-Our results show that while LLMs cover salient argument roles to some extent, critical information is often omitted in generated summaries, particularly when arguments are sparsely distributed throughout the input.
-Further, we use \texttt{ARC} to uncover behavioral patterns—specifically, how the positional bias of LLM context windows and role-specific preferences impact the coverage of key arguments in generated summaries, emphasizing the need for more argument-aware summarization strategies.
+We introduce \textbf{\underline{A}}rgument \textbf{\underline{R}}epresentation \textbf{\underline{C}}overage (\texttt{ARC}), a bottom-up evaluation framework that assesses how well summaries preserve salient arguments, a crucial issue in summarizing high-stakes domains such as law. \texttt{ARC} provides an interpretable lens by distinguishing between different information types to be covered and by separating omissions from factual errors.
+Using \texttt{ARC}, we evaluate summaries from eight open-weight LLMs in two domains where argument roles are central: \textit{long legal opinions} and \textit{scientific articles}.
+Our results show that while LLMs capture some salient roles, they frequently omit critical information, particularly when arguments are sparsely distributed across the input.
+Moreover, \texttt{ARC} uncovers systematic patterns—showing how context window positional bias and role-specific preferences shape argument coverage—providing actionable guidance for developing more complete and reliable summarization strategies.